MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementDomainJoinConnector.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementDomainJoinConnector>`: A Domain Join Connector is a connector that is responsible to allocate (and delete) machine account blobs
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementDomainJoinConnector>`: A Domain Join Connector is a connector that is responsible to allocate (and delete) machine account blobs
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The connector display name.
   - `[LastConnectionDateTime <DateTime?>]`: Last time connector contacted Intune.
   - `[State <DeviceManagementDomainJoinConnectorState?>]`: The ODJ request states.
   - `[Version <String>]`: The version of the connector.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent